gohugoio/hugo/content/en/getting-started/configuration-markup.md

 ## Goldmark

-This is the default configuration for the Goldmark markdown renderer:
+This is the default configuration for the Goldmark Markdown renderer:

 {{< code-toggle config=markup.goldmark />}}